History of Richmond, Virginia: 17th century

 The Christopher Newport Cross monument on the canal, commemorating the cross he erected at the current site of Richmond in 1607.

 The following day, Newport shared some of his ship's provisions, pork and peas, with Parahunt, and learned what he could of local geography and politics from him.
 As they were particularly eager to proceed beyond the falls, Parahunt agreed to meet them there, where he dissuaded Newport from going into Monacan country.
 Returning downriver, the Captain erected, on one of the islands, a cross reading Jacobus Rex, 1607, declaring the country to be the possession of James I of England; however, he told his guide, Navirans, that the cross signified an alliance between himself and the weroance of Powhatan.
 Meeting Parahunt one last time, Newport presented him with a gown and an English hatchet, and returned to Jamestown.

-The English did not visit the falls again for a year and a half, although during this time they continued attempting to negotiate with the paramount Chief Powhatan for an assault on the Monacans.
+The English did not visit the falls again for a year and a half, although during this time they continued attempting to negotiate with the Mamanatowick Powhatan for an assault on the Monacans.
 After Newport's return from England in September 1608, he unilaterally took a party of 120 soldiers to the falls and explored the country beyond.
 This upset Chief Powhatan, and the natives at Powhatan village hid their corn, refusing to sell it.

 By a year later, in September 1609, Powhatan's people seemed in such awe of the colony's then-President, Captain John Smith, that Smith felt emboldened to send another force of 120 men under Francis West to settle at the falls, in the district known as Rockett's.
 Smith then personally came to "West Fort" and arranged to purchase the entire Indian village (about 3 mi from the fort) from Parahunt for an amount of copper and an Englishman named Henry Spelman.
 Even so, the Powhatans did not fully appreciate that the English were now actually in possession of their fortified town (which Smith had renamed Nonsuch), and thus they began to harass the settlers, eventually forcing West to abandon the project and return to Jamestown.
 In fall 1610, Lord de la Warre (West's brother) made a second attempt to build a fort at the falls, which managed to last all winter, but was then likewise abandoned.